 Jai, after skipping lunch to finish his project on time, goes out for dinner with friends.
 Along with good company, he thoroughly enjoys the rich (spicy and fried) food, a few drinks and after-meal smoke.
 He goes home and immediately heads for his bed but wakes up 30 minutes later feeling queasy and nauseous with a sour taste in his mouth.
 He heads to the kitchen, pours himself a glass of water, mixes in a sachet of antacid and gulps down the concoction.
 Jai’s inconvenient acidity problem is resolved within minutes and he is fast asleep again.
-Also Read - 5 simple lifestyle changes to keep acidity away Also Read - Taking NSAIDs during this time of pregnancy can cause kidney problems in unborn babies
+Also Read - Can acid reflux or GERD be inherited?
+Get to know the factors that can trigger this digestive disorder Also Read - 10 home remedies for acidity for quick relief!

 If the above episode was a once-in-a-few-months occurrence there would be little cause for concern.
 But regular episodes of acidity signal more serious conditions that may impact a person’s quality of life.
 It is difficult to estimate the prevalence of acidity because of the high usage of over-the counter (OTC) anti-acidity medications.
-Also Read - 5 drinks to boost digestion after weekend overeating
+Also Read - Do you get back pain after eating?
+Here are some possible causes

 Multiple terms are used interchangeably to describe varying, but related, digestion or gastrointestinal (GI) conditions: acidity, heartburn, indigestion, hyperacidity, dyspepsia, acid reflux, peptic ulcer, and gastro-esophageal reflux disease (GERD).
 The table below illustrates how these conditions are related: